Heyuan9/Heyuan9.github.io/_pages/about.md

 To scale up affordable and accessible healthcare services, I envision one day chatbots can act at a trained clinical expert level to understand, comfort, and guide patients to recover.

-If you are a student looking for research opportunities in clinical/medical NLP, please fill out this [form](https://goo.gl/forms/XJY3W9TM5jeR6ov23) and email me with your research interest and NLP-related experience.
+If you are a student looking for research opportunities in clinical/medical NLP, please fill out this [form](https://goo.gl/forms/XJY3W9TM5jeR6ov23) and email me with your research interest and NLP-related experience/Google Scholar.
+I usually mentor one student each academic year.

+**I am actively seeking a Winter, Spring, or Summer 2027 Internship!**

 ## Publications